garrett-laroy-johnson/poetic-machines-teaching-materials/src/saic/mfa5010/schedule.md

 ## 10/25/24 Week 9

 Deleuze, Gilles and Felix Guattari.
 "From Chaos to Brain" in What is Philosophy?
 1991.

-Guattari, Felix.
-"I am a God Most of the Time," in Chaosophy.
-1995.

 Young, Eugene B. Et al. "Chaos", "Chaosmosis", and "Chaosophy" in the Deleuze and Guattari Dictionary.
 2013.